Daunting recovery underway in tornado-devastated Mississippi

 The twister flattened entire blocks, obliterated houses, ripped a steeple off a church and toppled a municipal water tower.

-Based on early data, the tornado received a preliminary EF-4 rating, the National Weather Service office in Jackson said late Saturday in a tweet.
-An EF-4 tornado has top wind gusts between 166 mph and 200 mph (265 kph and 320 kph), according to the service.
-The Jackson office cautioned it was still gathering information on the tornado.
+Based on early data, the tornado received a preliminary EF-4 rating, the National Weather Service office in Jackson said in a tweet.
+An EF-4 tornado has top wind gusts between 166 mph and 200 mph (265 kph and 320 kph).

-The tornado devastated a swath of the town of Rolling Fork where 2,000 people live, reducing homes to piles of rubble and flipping cars on their sides.
+In Rolling Fork, the tornado reduced homes to piles of rubble and flipped cars on their sides.
 Other parts of the Deep South were digging out from damage caused by other suspected twisters.
-One man died in Morgan County, Alabama, the sheriff’s department there said in a tweet.
+One man died in Morgan County, Alabama, the sheriff’s department said in a tweet.

 The Federal Emergency Management Agency said in a briefing that 25 people were confirmed killed in Mississippi, 55 people were injured and 2,000 homes were damaged or destroyed.
 High winds, hail and strong storms were expected for parts of Alabama and Georgia on Sunday, the National Weather Service said.

 “How anybody survived is unknown by me,” said Rodney Porter, who lives 20 miles (32 kilometers) south of Rolling Fork.
-When the storm hit Friday night, he immediately drove there to assist.
-Porter arrived to find “total devastation” and said he smelled natural gas and heard people screaming for help in the dark.
+When the storm hit, he immediately drove there to assist.
+He said he smelled natural gas and heard people screaming for help in the dark.

 “Houses are gone, houses stacked on top of houses with vehicles on top of that,” he said.

-Annette Body, who drove to the hard-hit town of Silver City from nearby Belozi, said she was feeling “blessed” because her own home was not destroyed, but other people lost everything.
+Annette Body, who drove to the hard-hit town of Silver City from nearby Belozi, said she was feeling “blessed” that her own home was not destroyed, but other people lost everything.

-Mississippi Gov. Tate Reeves issued a state of emergency and vowed to help rebuild as he viewed the damage in the region of wide expanses of cotton, corn and soybean fields and catfish farming ponds.
-He spoke with Biden, who also held a call with the state’s congressional delegation.
+Berry said she and her 12-year-old daughter huddled and prayed inside a nearby church as the storm roared outside.

+“I didn’t hear nothing but my own self praying and God answering my prayer.
+I mean, I can get another house, another furniture.
+But literally saving my life — I’m thankful,” she said.

-More than a half-dozen shelters were opened in Mississippi to house those who have been displaced.
+More than a half-dozen shelters were opened in Mississippi to house the displaced.

-Preliminary information based on estimates from storm reports and radar data indicate the tornado was on the ground for more than an hour and traversed at least 170 miles (274 kilometers), said Lance Perrilloux, a meteorologist with the National Weather Service’s Jackson, Mississippi, office.
+Preliminary information based on estimates from storm reports and radar data indicate the tornado was on the ground for more than an hour and traversed at least 170 miles (274 kilometers), said Lance Perrilloux, a meteorologist with the National Weather Service’s Jackson office.

 “That’s rare — very, very rare,” he said, attributing the long path to widespread atmospheric instability.